pluralsh/documentation/pages/02-getting-started/01-first-steps/01-cli-quickstart.md

 ---
-title: Plural CD CLI Quickstart
+title: Quickstart with the Plural CLI
 description: Deploying your services using the Plural CLI.
 ---